cultureandempire/cultureandempire.github.io/cande.md

 In this chapter, we looked at freedom as "being able to do interesting things with other people," and we looked at how freedom is essential to a healthy, wealthy society.
 We looked at how a regressive establishment tries to control digital society by reducing its freedom, and how digital society fights back.
 I hope I've given you tools for better understanding what is going on with WikiLeaks, Anonymous, and so on.
 In the next chapter, we'll look at privacy.
 More accurately, we will try to understand its disappearance.

 # Chapter 5.
-War on Privacy
+Eyes of the Spider

 > If the Culture ran on light, thought the Empire, then it would destroy light.

 Privacy isn't totally dead yet, although we are very close.
 It's happened rapidly, over the last fifteen years or so, as the political and technical barriers that stop others from monitoring us have fallen away.

 Every credit card purchase we make is recorded.
 Where, when, what, how much.
 So is everything we buy at the supermarket using our loyalty card.
 So is every trip we make by air, or by train and bus, if we use an electronic card to travel, or to pay.
 So are details of every film we watch or rent, if plastic comes into the picture somewhere.
-Every book we check out from a library, or buy on-line, is recorded and stored in a database somewhere.
+Every book we check out from a library, or buy on line, is recorded and stored in a database somewhere.

 Every website and page we visit, when, for how long, and where we came from.
 What emails we send, to whom, and what we say.
 Every search we make, every post and comment on Facebook, Twitter, Google+.
 In on-line games, every chat we send, every button we press.
 On Skype, who we call or chat with, when, and what we say.